bitcoinjs/bitcoinjs-lib/CONTRIBUTING.md

 GitHub is the preferred method of communication between members.

 Otherwise, in order of preference:
-* bitcoinjs.slack.com
+* #bitcoinjs-dev:matrix.org on Matrix (A part of the #bitcoinjs-space:matrix.org "Space")
-* #bitcoinjs-dev on Freenode IRC
+* #bitcoinjs on libera.chat IRC

 ## Workflow